feurig/Cohen/README.md

         5. YOUR LIBRARY HERE….

-2. To create a minimal framework for identifying resetting and loadib3. code onto midi devices.
+2. To create a minimal framework for identifying resetting and loading code onto midi devices.

 ###Breakdown